 In the below graph, accelerated_aging is the group(represented with a blue line) where the Healome age is at least 5 years more than their birthday-based age.
 The decelerated_aging group (represented with the orange line) is the one where the Healome age is at least 5 years lower than their birthday-based age.

 You can see that, after around your 40 birthday, the people from the orange group have a higher chance of survival than the people in the blue group.
 This shows that the Healome Aging clock is predictive of body aging!
-But don't panic if you are in the orange group, because the good news is that Aging can be slowed down or even reversed - that's what we help you achieve!
+But don't panic if you are in the blue group, because the good news is that Aging can be slowed down or even reversed - that's what we help you achieve!

 Correlations with the chronological age of the cohort